 Welcome to Rough and Tumble Gentleman!
 Today we’re talking about BEARDS, and why we love them.
+More specifically, what are the advantages of growing your facial hair and what beard benefits can you expect once you’ve let your facial flow grow?

 We’ll start with… well, let’s start with the perhaps the most important benefit: